2016 San Diego Chargers season: Regular season

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Kansas City Chiefs

 Leading 21–3 at halftime, the Chargers blew their lead, scoring only six more points by field goals.
 Kansas City rallied with 24 unanswered points, forcing overtime, where the Chiefs won the season's opening game.

 Week 2: vs. Jacksonville Jaguars

 Already without Keenan Allen for the entire season, running back Danny Woodhead suffered a torn ACL, putting him out for the season.
-Nevertheless, the Chargers would go on to burn the Jaguars, winning 38–14 and with that, they went to 1–1.
+Nevertheless, the Chargers went on to burn the Jaguars, winning 38–14, and with that they went to 1–1.